4th Foreign Infantry Regiment

 The year 1932 marked the resumption of the French offensive.
 Therefore, apart from infantry, cavalry, and engineers, a new army component completed the regiment: the Provisional Battery, an artillery unit formed on May 15, 1932.
 Stationed in Ouarzazate, the Battery was equipped with four French 75 mm field guns, M1897, transported by trucks.

-From June to September, the last major operations conducted by French foot infantry against Moroccan dissidents took place: the conquest of the Djebel Baddou.
-This mountain in the High Atlas was occupied by diehard insurgent elements that had broken the encirclement at Bou Gafer.
+From June to September, the last major operations conducted by the French against Moroccan dissidents in the High Atlas took place: the conquest of the Djebel Baddou.
+This mountain was occupied by diehard insurgent elements that had broken the encirclement at Bou Gafer.
 The battalions of the already regrouped 4th Foreign Regiment were involved, as was the Battery.

 In the meantime, on April 15, 1933, the Mounted Company 4e REI was partly motorized and became the Automobile Mounted Company (CMA/4), commanded by Captain Gaultier, the future head of the Legion.
 In the extreme south of Morocco in early 1934, the unit participated in the Anti-Atlas campaign alongside other Foreign Legion motorized units.
 This campaign saw the first fully motorized operation of the French Army, led by Colonel Trinquet.
 The 4e REI’s CSP and Battery supported it.
 The remarkable and rapid operation successfully concluded, in March, the 27 years of France’s pacification of Morocco, in which the Foreign Legion had participated since the very beginning.